Super Smash Bros. Ultimate: Spirits

-Another set of modes revolves around a new mechanic known as spirits, which replaces the collectible trophies from previous games.
-Each of these spirits, based on a crossover character, can be used to power up a fighter with unique abilities, which can be used to fight against human or computer opponents and earn new spirits.
-Players gain spirits through pre-made challenges known as "Spirit Battles" that capture the theme of the character depicted by the spirit, embodied by one or more of the game's fighters and other specific level effects; for example, the spirit battle of Rayquaza, a flying dragon Pokémon, requires players to defeat a large version of Ridley with a similar color palette and added wind effects.
-A separate Spirit Board mode presents a rotating set of spirit battles for players to gain spirits from.
-Spirits have a growth and evolution system similar to Pokémon games, leveling the Spirits to gain more powerful effects or means of merging core abilities into a new Spirit.
-Nintendo offers limited-timed Spirit events in cross-promotion with other games and franchises, where a number of them are only available to collect during the event.
-Eventually these spirits make their way into the general rotation and can be found on the spirit board.
+Ultimate introduces the Spirits mechanic, replacing the collectible trophies from previous games.
+Each of these Spirits, based on characters from represented franchises, can be used to power up a fighter with unique abilities.
+Players mainly gain Spirits through pre-made challenges called "Spirit Battles" that represent the character the Spirit depicts, which are embodied by one or more of the game's fighters and other specific level effects.
+For example, the Spirit battle of Rayquaza, a flying dragon Pokémon, requires players to defeat a large version of Ridley with a similar color palette and wind effects.
+Players are encouraged to strategically choose Spirits based on the level effects; in the same example, a player would need to equip a Spirit that provides wind resistance or immunity, or one that allows them to deal extra damage to a giant opponent.
+A separate mode called the Spirit Board presents a rotating set of Spirit battles for players to gain Spirits from.
+Spirits have a growth and evolution system, in which they can be leveled up to become more powerful or converted into Cores to summon new Spirits.
+Certain Spirits will also become an "enhanced" form upon reaching max level, but will return to level 1.
+Nintendo offers limited-timed Spirit events in cross-promotion with other games and franchises, with the Spirits featured only available to collect during the event.
+Eventually, these Spirits make their way into general rotation and can be found on the Spirit Board.
+The local multiplayer mode also allows for the option to use Spirits.

 World of Light

-The spirit mechanic is prominent in the game's single-player adventure mode, World of Light.
+Ultimate features the return of Adventure Mode, which was absent in 3DS/Wii U. It is now integrated into the Spirits mode with a new story, World of Light, which prominently uses the game's Spirit mechanics.
 The mode's narrative begins with an evil entity, Galeem, destroying the Smash Bros. world, vaporizing almost all of the fighter characters and placing them under his imprisonment; only Kirby, due to his Warp Star, evades this attack.
-Players must explore the ruined world to rescue captured fighters and spirits by completing marked challenges.
-Players can use regained allies and spirits to overcome certain challenges on the map and eventually defeat Galeem.
-However, after Galeem is defeated, a new enemy, Dharkon, takes over and, after being defeated, wages war against Galeem, and players must destroy both of them.
+Players explore the titular World of Light, a new world that Galeem created in the original world's place, to rescue captured fighters and Spirits -the remnants of other characters' physical forms- by completing marked Spirit Battles.
+Players can use regained allies and Spirits to overcome certain challenges on the map and defeat Galeem.
+However, after Galeem is defeated, a new enemy, Dharkon, emerges; after Dharkon's defeat, it wages war against Galeem.
 If just Galeem is defeated, Dharkon will engulf the world in darkness, but if just Dharkon is defeated, then Galeem will cover the universe with light.
-However, there is a path that allows players to defeat both of them at once.
-When done so, the spirits are freed from the fallen deities' control and return to the real world.
+However, by defeating an equal amount of light and dark Spirits on the final map, players are able to challenge and defeat both of them, freeing the Spirits from their control.